Anti-Arabism in Turkey: Republic of Turkey

 Haaretz reported that anti-Arabism in Turkey mainly affects two groups: tourists from the Gulf countries who are characterized as "rich and condescending"; and Syrian refugees.
 It also reported that anti-Syrian sentiment in Turkey is metastasizing into a general hostility towards all Arabs, including the Palestinians.

 Turkey's decision to accept Syrian refugees under Turkish president Recep Tayyip Erdoğan have contributed to rise of xenophobia in many opposition parties. Ümit Özdağ, the former deputy-chairman of the Victory Party, warned that Turkey risked becoming "a Middle Eastern country" because of the influx of Arab refugees.

-Until the 21st century, "Arab" was a popular term in Turkey used for black dogs, or any dogs with a dark coat.
+Until the 21st century, "Arab" was a term in Turkey claimed for black dogs, or any dogs with a dark coat.

 Portrayal of Arabs in Turkish society

-Due to portrayal of Arab Revolt within secular and nationalist Arab and Turkish circles even if not fully historical, there is a strong negative depiction which was dated from Kemalist Turkey in the 1930s, associating Arabs with backwardness.
+Due to portrayal of Arab Revolt within atheist and nationalist Arab and Turkish circles even if not fully historical, there is a strong negative depiction which was dated from Kemalist Turkey in the 1930s, associating Arabs with “backwardness.”
 This has continued influencing modern Turkish historiography and the crusade of Turkish soft power, with Arabs being frequently stereotyped as evil, uncivilized, terrorists, and incompetent.
 Such depictions are frequently used in contrast to the alleged depiction of Turkic peoples as "noble, generous, fearsome, loyal, brave and spirited warriors."

 Anti-Arab sentiment is also further fueled by ultranationalist groups, including the Grey Wolves and pan-Turkist nationalist parties, who called for invasions of Syria and Iraq to prevent the alleged ongoing Arab persecutions of their Turkic populations.

 Growing influx of Syrian refugees in Turkey led to a wave of anti-Arabism, especially from secular urban groups.